Supplying Fence Companies & Homeowners Alike

-All of the fencing that we stock here in Denver is cedar lumber.
+All of the fencing that we stock is cedar lumber (though we can order composite fencing if you would like!).
 The three key benefits of using cedar lumber here for wood fencing are aesthetic appeal, durability and value.
 The natural beauty of a wood fence remains desirable in residential, commercial and agricultural settings.
 Wood privacy fences are the choice for anyone looking to enhance their yard, secure their home, keep the dogs in, keep the kids safe, and create a private outdoor addition to their living space.

 How Much Linear Footage Do You Need?

 We like to make this simple here.
 Try this equation to calculate the number of pickets you need.

 Total number of 6 inch pickets

 My HOA has certain regulations on my fence, can you help me?